gopheracademy/gopheracademy-web/content/advent-2018/go-arrow.md

 series = ["Advent 2018"]
 +++

-Today we will see how [Apache Arrow](https://arrow.apache.org) could be useful for data science, or -- really -- a lot of analysis' workloads.
+Today we will see how [Apache Arrow](https://arrow.apache.org) could be useful for data science, or -- really -- a lot of analysis workloads.

 ## Lingua franca